-The goal is to construct an as-local-as-possible neural network representation (\ref{fnn}) for the ground state (\ref{ff}) of the model (\ref{model}).
-For concreteness, we consider $0<\mu<2$ so that the only common zero of $u_{\vec{k}}$ and $v_{\vec{k}}$ is at $\vec{k}=\vec{0}$.
-It should be clear the same result applies to other values of $\mu$ provided that the system is gapped.
-The main idea is to approximate $u_{\vec{k}}$ (\ref{uv}) with a trigonometric polynomial.
-The approximation error is exponentially small in the degree of the polynomial because $u_{\vec{k}}$ is a real analytic function of $\vec{k}$.
+\begin{proof} For concreteness, we consider $0<\mu<2$.
+It should be clear that the same result holds for other values of $\mu$ provided that the system is gapped.
+The main idea is to approximate $u_{\vec k}$ (\ref{uv}) with a trigonometric polynomial.
+The approximation error is exponentially small in the degree of the polynomial because $u_{\vec k}$ is a real analytic function of $\vec k$.
 The locality of the neural network is due to the smallness of the degree.